uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 #### Themes

 Complete all three of your contextual inquiries.
-Discuss what you learned:
+Discuss your process and what you learned:

 - Who you observed or interviewed, their background, and the environment.
 - Note anything unique about each inquiry and comment on the rationale behind these events.